gytis/jts-atomic-app/README.md

 1. vagrant ssh
 2. sudo atomic run gytis/jts-atomic-app --destination jts-atomic-app
-3. Run jts-docker quickstart with name server IP set to 192.168.33.10
+3. Run https://github.com/jbosstm/quickstart/tree/master/jts-docker with name server IP set to 192.168.33.10
 4. sudo atomic stop gytis/jts-atomic-app jts-atomic-app
+5. sudo docker rm jts-transaction-service
+6. sudo docker rm jacorb-name-server

 Notes
 ---

-Hardcoded IP access to access host is 192.168.33.10.
-If any change it in  Vagrantfile and Nulecule files.
+1. This Vagrant machine has a hardcoded IP address 192.168.33.10 which is used to access application.
+If you need to change it, do it in both Vagrantfile and Nulecule files.

-Because Jacorb and JTS containers have hardcoded names, after stopping the app you might have to remove them in order to be able to restart the app.
+2. There seems to be an issue with atomic app docker provider.
+It fails to start container if its run script contain --rm flag (to remove container once it's stopped).
+Therefore you need to remove them manually after execution (see steps 5 and 6 of "Run JTS Atomic App").
+Otherwise, when running app again, atomic app will try to create new containers and will fail because of name collision.